niolabs/docs/docs/ui/build-a-ui.md

 1. Get your Pubkeeper **hostname** and **token** from your nio-managed cloud-instance:
     1. Open the nio **System Designer** in a browser: https://designer.n.io/.
     1. Select your system in the left-hand navigation.
-        1. If you need to create your first system, follow the instructions [here](/system-designer/designer-tasks.md#create-a-system).
+        1. If you need to create your first system, follow the instructions here: [docs.n.io/system-designer/designer-tasks.html#create-a-system](/system-designer/designer-tasks.md#create-a-system).
     1. Click the **edit** button in the contextual toolbar to open its configuration.
 1. In `config.js`:
     1. Set `PK_HOST` to your **hostname** value.